TheAussieStew/face-transfer/README.md

 |---|---|-- barack_obama
 |---|-- training_data

 Run the following to crop and align the raw data.
-The resulting training data is placed in data/training_data/[person_name]
+The resulting training data is placed in data/training_data/firstname_lastname
+This naming convention will be maintained throughout the entire program.
 ```
 python align_images.py
 ```